Nutrients of the Estuary: Feeding Life

 A healthy estuary is defined by rhythm.
 Roughly every six hours the tide moves in, carrying salts, minerals, and oxygen from the sea, and then recedes as fresh water flows back through the system.
 This steady exchange prevents stagnation, maintains chemical balance, and keeps plant and animal life in proportion.
 Because water is constantly moving and being renewed, nothing remains trapped long enough to decay or dominate.

-Difficulties arise when human activity begins to interfere with this natural cycle.
-When forests are cleared upstream, soil erodes into the waterways and sediment gradually settles into the estuary.
-When shorelines are overbuilt or treated as convenient dumping grounds, waste accumulates faster than the tides can disperse it.
-At first the estuary appears resilient, because the water continues to move and the damage is not immediately obvious.
-Over time, the accumulating sediment begins to restrict the natural exchange of water, slowing circulation, reducing oxygen delivery, and weakening the balance that once kept organisms in proportion.
+Difficulties arise when human activity interferes with this natural cycle.
+When forests are cleared upstream, soil erodes into waterways and sediment gradually settles into the estuary.
+When shorelines are overbuilt or treated as dumping grounds, waste accumulates faster than tides can disperse it.
+At first the estuary appears resilient.
+Over time, however, sediment restricts the natural exchange of water, slowing circulation, reducing oxygen delivery, and weakening the balance that once kept organisms in proportion.

 What follows is not sudden catastrophe, but a gradual loss of coordination within the ecosystem.
-Species that once existed in balance may begin to shift - some overgrow while others decline.
-In warm, slow-moving pockets of water, mosquitoes hatch quickly and can spread disease through the surrounding populations.
+Species that once existed in balance begin to shift — some overgrow while others decline.
+In warm, slow-moving pockets of water, mosquitoes hatch quickly and spread disease.
 The problem is not the mosquito itself, but the loss of circulation and proportion that allowed it to take over.

 The Liver: An Internal Parallel